lovato/hooks4git/README.md

 Those are currently built-in scripts, some implemented, some planned:

 - `check_branch_name`: Written in bash, receives a regex as parameter to match your branch name.
-- `get_stageg_files`: Written in Python, will fix Issue#21 ... perhaps.
+- `get_staged_files`: Written in Python, will fix Issue#21 ... perhaps.
 It is still under testing.
 - `print_leftovers`: Planned, to find print statements.
 A few can be legit, so a little planning is required here.

 If you want to use, just follow the exemple on the default .ini file, on sub-section 'checkbranch'.
 This is the way to trigger built-in scripts, prefixing them with 'h4g/'.
 Make sure you wrap parameters properly with double quotes.